jbayer/vagrant-docker/README.md

 ### Step 3 - Build a Docker executable for Mac

-The docker binary for Mac is distributed as part of the Docker Desktop package and is readily found prebuilt as a standalone binary.
-You can also compile it on your own with [these steps](https://www.reddit.com/r/docker/comments/mooiqh/install_cli_only_on_mac/).
+The docker binary for Mac is distributed as part of the Docker Desktop package and is not readily found prebuilt as a standalone binary.
+You may also compile it on your own with [these steps](https://www.reddit.com/r/docker/comments/mooiqh/install_cli_only_on_mac/).
 Someone in you organization could do this step and distribute the binary to others since compling it yourself is a bit much to expect for every developer to do on their own.

 You may perform these steps in the Linux guest if you do not have access to a docker executable for Mac.
 Using the `vagrant ssh` command from your host will give you a prompt.

-Clone the repo somewhere, I did these steps in the `/tmp` directory:
+Clone the docker cli repo somewhere, I did these steps in the `/tmp` directory:

 `git clone https://github.com/docker/cli.git`